Maurice Blanchot: Work

 Blanchot's work explores a philosophy of death, not in humanistic terms, but through concerns of paradox, impossibility, nonsense and the noumenal that stem from the conceptual impossibility of death.
 He constantly engaged with the "question of literature", a simultaneous enactment and interrogation of the idiosyncratic act of writing.
 For Blanchot, "literature begins at the moment when literature becomes a question".

 Blanchot drew on the poetics of Stéphane Mallarmé and Paul Celan, as well as the concept of negation in the Hegelian dialectic, for his theory of literary language as something that is always anti-realist and so distinct from everyday experience that realism does not simply stand for literature about reality, but for literature concerning paradoxes made by the qualities of the act of writing.
 Blanchot's literary theory parallels Hegel's philosophy, establishing that actual reality always succeeds conceptual reality.
 For instance, "I say flower," Mallarmé wrote in "Poetry in Crisis", "and outside the oblivion to which my voice relegates any shape, [...] there arises [...] the one absent from every bouquet."

 What the everyday use of language steps over or negates is the physical reality of the thing for the sake of the abstract concept.
-Literature - through its use of symbolism and metaphor - frees language from this utilitarianism, thereby drawing our attention to the fact that language refers not to the physical thing, but only to an idea of it.
-Literature, Blanchot writes, remains fascinated by this presence of absence, and our attention is drawn, through the sonority and rhythm of words, to the materiality of language.
+Literature - through its use of symbolism and metaphor - frees language from this utilitarianism, thereby drawing attention to the fact that language refers not to the physical thing, but only to an idea of it.
+Literature, Blanchot writes, remains fascinated by this presence of absence, and attention is drawn, through the sonority and rhythm of words, to the materiality of language.

 Blanchot's best-known fictional works are Thomas l'Obscur (Thomas the Obscure), an unsettling récit (which "is not the narration of an event, but that event itself, the approach to that event, the place where that event is made to happen ...") about the experience of reading and loss, Death Sentence, Aminadab, and The Most High.
 His central theoretical works are "Literature and the Right to Death" (in The Work of Fire and The Gaze of Orpheus), The Space of Literature, The Infinite Conversation, and The Writing of the Disaster.